Etragas/bookNotes/How-To-Read-a-Book-Mortimer-J-Adler.md

 The purpose of synoptical reading is to review the literature on a particular subject to answer questions posed by the reader
 - Unlike analytical reading we are permitted to read only the parts of the book that we care about

-- Create a bibliography of the books in the subject area you are concerned with
+1. Create a bibliography of the books in the subject area you are concerned with
-- Inspect all thes books
+1. Inspect all these books
+1. Read each as much or as little as it merits

+- Find the relevant passages
+- Understand the authors key terms/proper nouns, and what she means by them
+- Have your own set of key terms that all of the authors' terms map back to
+- Have a set questions you are answering
+- Understand the discussion in the literature as a whole,
+  - Be able to explain and cite each part or side of it Be objective.
+Investigate all sides, take none.